 We have well-established approaches in many of the financial services areas that could be affected by issues resulting from the virus.
 To read about them, follow the links below.
 Our specific guidance will be updated here as we know more, but you can also email our technical desk for advice.

 As ever with the complaints we see, we’ll look at all the available evidence and arguments to decide what’s fair and reasonable.
 And we’ll take into account the law, relevant rules, codes of practice and industry guidelines when deciding how businesses have dealt with claims and complaints.

 Section 75 complaints

 With section 75 complaints, the things we’ll look at in particular include the following:

 - When deciding what’s fair and reasonable, we’ll always consider individual circumstances.

 - We expect card issuers to consider chargeback and section 75 claims where appropriate, regardless of how the consumer expressed their claim.

-- We expect businesses to consider whether there are any consequential losses that should be paid.
+- We expect businesses to consider whether they should pay any consequential losses.

 - We’ll take into account whether consumers have already been able to recover financial losses from the suppliers.

 - We expect businesses to treat consumers in financial difficulty positively and sympathetically.